MouriNaruto/MouriDocs/docs/21/ReadMe.md

 ![VistaSP2_MmHighestPossiblePhysicalPage](Assets/VistaSP2_MmHighestPossiblePhysicalPage.png)

-For something set the MiInitFailure to 14, we can find the following pesudo code snippet in the MiFindLargestLoaderDescriptor function:
+For something set the MmHighestPossiblePhysicalPage, we can find the following pesudo code snippet in the MiFindLargestLoaderDescriptor function:

 ```c
   v13 = MmDynamicPfn;